-The appeals panel can confirm the disciplinary decision, impose a lesser penalty or overturn the disciplinary panel's decision but not impose a harsher sanction.
+The appeals panel can confirm the disciplinary decision, impose a lesser penalty or overturn the disciplinary panel's decision.

 It is the duty of an appeals panel to overturn a previous decision if it becomes apparent that this was not soundly based and this action should not be regarded as undermining authority.